eclipse-vertx/vert.x/new/core_manual_js.md

 In other words the bridge acts like a kind of firewall which has a default *deny-all* policy.

 Configuring the bridge to tell it what messages it should pass through is easy.
-You just call the function `addPermitted` on the bridge handler and pass in any number of JSON objects that represent *matches*.
+You pass in an array of JSON objects that represent *matches*, as the final argument in the constructor of `vertx.SockJSBridge`.

 Each match has two fields: